Nation of Islam: Dietary requirements

 Bean pies are associated with the Nation and Elijah Muhammad encouraged their consumption.

-The NOI teaches that practitioners should keep fit and maintain a healthy diet, as part of which it espouses strict dietary rules.
+The NOI teaches that practitioners should keep fit and eat healthily, as part of which it espouses strict dietary rules.
 These were outlined by Elijah Muhammad, who claimed to have received them from Fard Muhammad.

 Vegetarianism is encouraged, although not obligatory, with Elijah Muhammad writing that "meat was never intended for man to eat".
 In How to Eat to Live, Elijah Muhammad urged his followers to subsist primarily on fruit, vegetables, and certain grains, and to choose lamb if they must eat meat.
-Pork is explicitly forbidden on the traditional Muslim grounds that pigs are deemed unclean.
+Pork is forbidden on the grounds that pigs are deemed unclean.
 Other discouraged foods include dried fruits, white flour, additives, and fast food.
 Although its own produce is not wholly organic, the Nation is supportive of organic food and the avoidance of genetically modified crops, insecticides, and pesticides.

 The NOI also encourages followers to avoid foods associated with the slave culture of the US, such as cornbread, catfish, and collard greens, deeming this cuisine to be undignified and unhealthy.
 Concerned about obesity and diabetes among African Americans, Elijah Muhammad urged his followers to restrict their caloric intake, ideally by eating only one meal a day.
-He claimed that this would extend the human lifespan, asserting that those who ate only once every 24 hours would live for 150 years and that those who ate once every seven days would live for 1,050 years.
-Members are also encouraged to conduct regular three-day fasts, and to fast during the daylight for the entirety of December.
-The NOI also prohibits the use of alcohol, tobacco, and other recreational drugs.
-In addition, it advises that followers avoid the use of vaccines, typically deeming them part of a white conspiracy to deplete populations of color.
+He claimed that those who ate only once every 24 hours would live for 150 years and that those who ate once every seven days would live for 1,050 years.
+Members are also encouraged to conduct regular three-day fasts, and to fast during the daylight throughout December.
+The NOI also prohibits the use of alcohol, tobacco, and recreational drugs.
+In addition, it advises that followers avoid vaccines, typically deeming them part of a white conspiracy to deplete populations of color.